derpyypigeon/derpyypigeon/README.md

 Call me Pigeon or Birdie! may also call me the name of the skin I'm in! - I'm an astronomy nerd and art lover :D

-Current obsessions: Supernatural, The Boys, House
+Current obsessions: Supernatural, The Boys, House MD

 Sign my strawpage if you'd like!: https://pigeonnns.straw.page